MicrosoftDocs/quantum-docs/articles/contributing-code.md

 author: cgranade
-description: Learn how to contribute sample and library code to the Microsoft Quantum Development Kit (QDK). ms.author: chgranad ms.date: 02/01/2021 ms.service: azure-quantum ms.subservice: qdk ms.topic: conceptual
+description: Learn how to contribute sample and library code to the Microsoft Quantum Development Kit (QDK). ms.author: chgranad ms.date: 05/12/2022 ms.service: azure-quantum ms.subservice: qdk ms.topic: conceptual ms.custom: kr2b-contr-experiment
 no-loc: ['Q#', '$$v']
-title: Contributing code to the Microsoft QDK
+title: Contribute code to the Quantum Development Kit
 uid: microsoft.quantum.contributing-qdk.overview.code
 ---

-# Contributing Code
+# Contribute code to the Quantum Development Kit

-In addition to reporting issues and improving documentation, contributing code to the Quantum Development Kit can be a very direct way to help your peers in the quantum programming community.
+In addition to reporting issues and improving documentation, contributing code to the Quantum Development Kit (QDK) can be a very direct way to help your peers in the quantum programming community.
 By contributing code, you can help to fix issues, provide new examples, make existing libraries easier to use, or even add entirely new features.

 In this guide, we'll detail a bit of what we look for when we review pull requests to help your contribution do the most good.

-## What We Look For
+## What we look for

-An ideal code contribution builds on the existing work in a Quantum Development Kit repository to fix issues, expand existing features, or to add new features that are within the scope of a repository.
+An ideal code contribution builds on the existing work in a QDK repository to fix issues, expand existing features, or to add new features that are within the scope of a repository.
-When we accept a code contribution, it becomes a part of the Quantum Development Kit itself, such that new features will be released, maintained, and developed in the same way as the rest of the Quantum Development Kit.
+When we accept a code contribution, it becomes a part of the QDK itself, such that new features will be released, maintained, and developed in the same way as the rest of the kit.
 Thus, it is helpful when functionality added by a contribution is well-tested and is documented.

-### Unit Tests
+### Unit tests

 The Q# functions, operations, and user-defined types that make up libraries such as the canon are automatically tested as a part of development on the [**Microsoft/QuantumLibraries**](https://github.com/Microsoft/QuantumLibraries/) repository.
 When a new pull request is opened, for instance, our [Azure Pipelines](https://azure.microsoft.com/services/devops/pipelines/) configuration will check that the changes in the pull request do not break any existing functionality that the quantum programming community depends on.